Olav Bruin - Architect & Creative Director, Atelier Nomadic

 Would you say the Six Senses project in Thailand was your big introduction to the world of bamboo?

-Yeah, 24H Architecture sent me to Thailand to build the project, and just after I arrived I joined Louis in Bali where he was accepting an award for Six Senses.
-That was a very special trip because we met Linda Garland (founder of the Environmental Bamboo Foundation), the bamboo queen, and stayed at her beautiful bamboo home in Ubud.
+After 24H Architecture sent me to Thailand I joined Louis in Bali and that was a very special trip because we met Linda Garland (founder of the Environmental Bamboo Foundation), and stayed at her beautiful bamboo home in Ubud.
 She is the true bamboo pioneer.
-Jorg happened to be in Bali as well, and he guided us around the Greenschool, and Three Mountain Building, which was the largest bamboo structure at the time.
+Jorg was there as well, and he guided us around the Greenschool, and Three Mountain Building.

-One thing I liked about building this project for Six Senses was that they found a group of bamboo builders from the Karen hill tribe in Chiang Mai.
-The Karen people still use a lot of bamboo in their villages.
-I had learned the contemporary construction techniques from Jorg, which allows you to make larger bamboo structures than with traditional joinery.
-We used the contemporary joints for the primary building structure, the columns and the main beams, and then the traditional joinery with dowel, rope, and rattan for the secondary structure.
+Then we found a group of bamboo builders from the Karen hill tribe in Chiang Mai.
+The Karen people still use a lot of bamboo in their villages, and I had learned the contemporary construction techniques from Jorg, which allows you to make larger bamboo structures than traditional joinery.

-The whole process was an exchange of knowledge; me learning from the Karen guys how to do the traditional joints, and them learning the contemporary joints from me.
+The whole process was an exchange of knowledge.
 This time I spent with them was really a life-changing experience.

 I didn’t know the Karen hill tribes had been building with bamboo.
 That’s really interesting.
 Merging the modern and the traditional techniques really brings the craftsmanship to another level.